HopkinsPsychedelic/connectome_harmonic_core/README.md

     --freesurfer_dir /data/HCP_Raw/derivatives/freesurfer \
     --participant_label 105923

-Below are the full list of options and their descriptions.
+Below is the full list of options and their descriptions.
 Please note that CHAP is a rough draft and none of these options are guaranteed to work at this time.
 Please report any errors or issues on Github, and thank you for your patience.

         usage: entrypoint_script.py [-h]
                                     [--participant_label PARTICIPANT_LABEL [PARTICIPANT_LABEL ...]]